 Some people mistake their bruises for hematomas.
 These are large collections of blood that require drainage and extensive time to heal.

 Any cut can become infected.
 Complications from infected cuts include cellulitis and sepsis.
 These conditions require immediate medical intervention.

 Employees with diabetes or who are immunocompromised are at high risks for infection.
 They should report any injuries to their doctor as soon as possible.

 Any employee who receives slip and fall injuries should talk to an on-site medical professional.
 If they receive a cut, the wound should be cleaned and a dry bandage should be placed over it.

 They should report to the company doctor the next day and keep an eye on their injuries.
 If their bruise or cut changes color or starts to hurt, they need to go to their personal doctor.

 Every site with slip and fall risk should have a first-aid kit handy.
 The kit should have fresh bandages with disinfectant fluids.

 Soft Tissue Injuries

-Many people sprain or tear their ankle or wrist.
+Many people sprain or tear their ankles or wrist.
 Like cuts and bruises, these injuries are often seen as minor.
 But they can be dangerous.

 Some people don’t notice that they tore a muscle until days after their fall.
 They may feel pain, or they may not.